Cable's MSNBC will change its name later this year as part of corporate divorce from NBC

 “In this case, we can apply our own instincts, our own queries, our own priorities, to getting stuff that we need from reporters and correspondents,” Maddow said.
 “And so it's gonna be better.”

-MSNBC's Joe Scarborough revealed he network's new logo on his show Monday morning.
+MSNBC's Joe Scarborough revealed the network's new logo on his show Monday morning.
 “It looks very sporty,” he said.

 David Bauder writes about the intersection of media and entertainment for the AP.
 Follow him at http://x.com/dbauder and https://bsky.app/profile/dbauder.bsky.social.